nukethebees/nukethebees.github.io/_posts/2025-04-14-arena-allocators-parser.markdown

 Max:    900126.0176424698 lines/second
 {% endhighlight %}

-I'll now cover the design of the allocator and the underlying memory resource.
+The allocation system is divided into a memory resource that owns the memory and an allocator which holds a pointer to the resource and calls it when needed.
-For brevity, extraneous code will be omitted but [the full source can be found here.](https://github.com/nukethebees/containers/commit/bed6d97bb7bd998ad66427cc89da1419ca8a608a)
+I'll describe the core design now [(the full source can be found here.)](https://github.com/nukethebees/containers/commit/bed6d97bb7bd998ad66427cc89da1419ca8a608a)

 # Arena memory resource and allocator overview

-The memory resource consists of "pools" connected in a singly-linked list.
+The memory resource consists of pools connected in a singly-linked list.
-A pool consists of a byte array, a pointer to the next pool, and the total and remaining capacities.
+A pool consists of a byte array, a child pointer, and variables for the total and remaining capacities.
-The byte array's address can be determined from context.
+The byte array's address can be determined from context and thus doesn't need to be stored in a separate pointer.

 {% highlight cpp %}
 class ArenaMemoryResourcePool {